Cognitive biases shape the evolution of zero-sum norms: Introduction

 \section{Introduction}

 A puzzling observation in development economics is the persistence of zero-sum beliefs—the perception that one person's gain necessarily comes at another's expense—in economically disadvantaged environments.
 These beliefs are empirically widespread, strongly correlated with lower development levels, and demonstrably detrimental to cooperation and investment \citep{rozycka2015belief, carvalho2023zero,liu2024role}.
 The traditional economic approach would suggest that such maladaptive beliefs should rapidly disappear in competitive environments, as they reduce payoffs and hinder welfare-improving cooperation.
 While existing psychological explanations offer valuable insights at the individual level \citep{davidai2023psychology, andrews2024zero}, they fail to incorporate evolutionary perspectives that operate at the population and norm level \cite{gavrilets2025evolution}.
 This omission is particularly significant because payoffs in human interactions are not exogenous—they are subjectively defined and norm-dependent.
-Utilities are inherently unobservable and subjective, except when proxied by monetary outcomes.
+Utilities are inherently unobservable, but often proxied by monetary outcomes.
 Even then, monetary payoffs are filtered through beliefs, fairness concerns, and framing effects.
 People do not simply ``receive" material outcomes; they ``create" subjective value from them \citep{fehr1999theory}.
 Furthermore, in repeated or networked interactions, actors partly construct or negotiate payoffs through their strategic choices.
 Their beliefs fundamentally shape these negotiations and therefore influence even the material outcomes \citep{hart2008contracts, geanakoplos1989psychological}.
-It is thus plausible to assume that beliefs about norms (e.g., `everyone for themselves' or `zero-sumness') will both inform behavior and actions and be reinforced by observed outcomes in a recursive manner \citep{gavrilets2025evolution}.\\ Despite this recursive relationship between beliefs and outcomes, mainstream development economics has largely proceeded in isolation from behavioral insights.
-The existing literature on poverty and economic development emphasizes mechanisms such as credit frictions, human capital traps, and structural barriers \citep{azariadis2005poverty, sachs2005end, banerjee2011poor}.
-Leading accounts in development and growth theory also stress technological change, globalization, and institutional shifts \citep{piketty2014capital, acemoglu2002technology}.
-Yet much of this work presumes rational responses to constraints and underplays adaptive, path-dependent dynamics \citep{dosi2020rational}.
-Behavioral studies emphasize individual-level decision-making \cite{gigerenzer2002bounded, barberis2013thirty}, while institutional and network analyses treat structures as largely exogenous \cite{nunn2020historical, jackson2007meeting}.What remains missing is a framework that simultaneously integrates bounded rationality, heterogeneous preferences, co-evolving norms, and network dynamics to explain how collective beliefs about the nature of economic interaction—zero-sum versus cooperative—emerge endogenously and persist despite their welfare-reducing consequences. \citep{hoff2016striving}.\\
+It is thus plausible to assume that beliefs about norms (e.g., `everyone for themselves' or `zero-sumness') will both inform behavior or actions and be reinforced by observed outcomes in a recursive manner \citep{gavrilets2025evolution}.\\